DevAra007/p2_aws_liftandshift/README.md

 1. **EC2 Instance Setup**: Provision EC2 instances for Tomcat Server, MySQL, RabbitMQ, Memcache, and the JDK 11/Maven Build server.

-2. **Software Installation**: Install the required software components on each EC2 instance.
-This includes Tomcat Server, MySQL, RabbitMQ, Memcache, JDK 11, and Maven.
+2. **Security Configuration**: Configure security groups to restrict access to the EC2 instances and other resources as per security requirements.

 3. **Java Source Code Deployment**: Configure the JDK 11/Maven Build server to build the Java source code into an artifact.
 Store the artifact inside an S3 Bucket.